 There also many day trips possible from Kyoto – to the busy city of Osaka, Himeji with its’ fine castle, or Kobe with its excellent wagyu beef.
 The closest day trip is Nara, former capital of Japan from 710 to 784 AD.
 Here you can take in the largest wooden building in the world, Todaiji Temple, which also hosts the country’s largest Buddha.
 You’ll also marvel at Nara’s most celebrated shrine, Kasuga Taisha, and perhaps visit Nara Park, often referred to as Deer Park, home to more than a thousand free-roaming deer.

-Day 9 Hakone: Transfer to Hakone National Park
+Hakone: Bullet train & taxi to Hakone National Park

-Say farewell to Kyoto, hopping on the Shinkansen bullet train to Odawara.
-From there you’ll be transferred by taxi up into Hakone National Park, your destination for the next two nights.
-While its only about 55 miles from Tokyo, you’ll feel like you’re in a totally different world, gazing out at the mountain scenery which towers above Lake Ashi and the hot spring villages that are dotted through the hills.
-You’ll be spending these two nights in traditional ryokan accommodation, where after a long day you can enjoy a relaxing soak in the hotsprings and be treated to lavish kaiseki dinners.
+Say farewell to Kyoto, hopping on the Shinkansen bullet train to Odawara, gateway to Hakone National Park, your destination for the next two nights.
+While it is only about 55 miles from Tokyo, you’ll feel like you’re in a totally different world, gazing out at the mountain scenery that towers above Lake Ashi and the hot spring villages that are dotted through the hills.
+You’ll be spending these two nights in traditional ryokan accommodation, where after a long day you can enjoy a relaxing soak in the hot springs and be treated to lavish kaiseki dinners.

-You’ll have time for one last onsen (hot spring) soak before it’s time to return to Tokyo by taxi and then bullet train.
+You’ll have time for one last onsen (hot spring) soak before it’s time to return to Tokyo.
 Once arrived you’ll have the remainder of your final day to fit in anything you missed at the start of your trip.
 There are countless shops to pick up last-minute souvenirs and gifts along with restaurants, bars, and karaoke joints.

 After an enthralling 12 days it is sadly now time to say sayonara.
 You’ll be transferred back to the airport by express train, shuttle bus, or taxi in time for your flight home.
 If you’re looking to extend your trip please chat with our travel experts for ideas and inspiration.